Tcyla/forestFire/README.md

 # forestFire :evergreen_tree: :fire: : a cellular automaton
 ## Introduction
 A C++ implementation of [the cellular automata](http://cormas.cirad.fr/fr/applica/fireautomata.htm) developed by the CORMAS.
+(Only the first model is curently available.)
 ## Installation
 This program have only be tested on Ubuntu 20.10.
 ### Linux